Tech-How/Bing-Wallpaper-for-iOS/README.md

 # UNDER CONSTRUCTION.
-Will release on: Sunday, July 10th, 8 PM EST
+Will have releases published soon!
 # Bing Wallpaper for iOS
 Wake up to beautiful and intriguing wallpapers on your iOS device.